mytbk/liveusb-builder/README.md

 The resulting USB stick works on QEMU with PC BIOS (SeaBIOS), UEFI (OVMF), libreboot (i440fx, GRUB txtmode) as firmware.

+The script ``testusb.sh`` can be used to test a USB stick with QEMU.

 ## Related work

 You can search keyword ``multiboot`` on GitHub and find some related projects.
 Listed below is some related work I know or find.